List of town tramway systems in India

 Trams in India were established in the late 19th century.
 Horse-drawn trams were introduced in Kolkata in 1873; in Mumbai and Chennai, trams began operations in 1874; in Nashik in 1889; electric trams began in Chennai in 1895, and trams were also introduced in Kanpur and Delhi.
-They were discontinued in all Indian cities between 1933 and 1964, except for Kolkata.
+They were discontinued in all Indian cities between 1933 and 1964, except for trams in Kolkata.